-Third-party cookie is Cookie that is issued by a web server other than website that user is visiting (for example, ad server of digital advertising on website).
-[75]
+Third-party cookie is Cookie that is issued by a web server other than website that user is visiting (for example, ad server of digital advertising on website).73 the scope in which user data can be collected.
+In other words, intermediaries using third-party cookie can collect user data or track web browsing history or other actions across several websites where they distribute digital advertising for themselves.

 First-party cookie can collect user data only within user's visited website (within the same domain), whereas third-party cookie can collect user data through ad servers of digital advertisements posted on multiple websites.
-Therefore, there is no limit to the scope in which user data can be collected.
-In other words, intermediaries using third-party cookie can collect user data or track web browsing history or other actions across several websites where they distribute digital advertising for themselves.
+Therefore, there is no limit to

-^[75] In this context, "ad server" refers to "the overall server involved in the advertising distribution" (on the contrary, in Part 2, "ad server" refers to two functions in the advertising distribution: advertiser's ad server and publisher's ad server).
+$[\]frac{7^{5}}{10}$ In this context, "ad server" refers to "the overall server involved in the advertising distribution" (on the contrary, in Part 2, "ad server" refers to two functions in the advertising distribution: advertiser's ad server and publisher's ad server).

 Referring to the third-party cookie's functionality as shown in FIG. 26, when a user buys a pair of soccer shoes on a shopping site, a request is sent from the browser to the web server (000.com), requiring data for displaying the shopping site.
-In addition, if the shopping site contains a digital advertising, (1) a request is sent to the ad server ($\times\times\times$.com) for data to display digital advertising.
+In addition, if the shopping site contains a digital advertising, (1) a request is sent to the ad server (×××.com) for data to display digital advertising.
 Then, (2) ad server sends Cookie information to the browser along with the data for displaying digital advertising, and (3) the Cookie information is stored in the browser.
-Next, when the user visits another website ($\triangle\triangle\triangle$.com), a request is sent from the browser to ad server ($\times\times\times$.com) for data to display digital advertising, as described in (1).
+Next, when the user visits another website ($\Delta\Delta\Delta$.com), a request is sent from the browser to ad server (×××.com) for data to display digital advertising, as described in (1).
 At this time, the Cookie information stored in the browser as described in (3) above is also sent.
 Ad server then distributes digital advertising associated with soccer, referring to the Cookie information and recognizing that it is a user that has a web browsing history for the soccer-related website.